speedyleion/speedyleion.github.io/_posts/2021-03-03-speeding-up-windows-file-status-lookup.markdown

 a buffer and [NtQueryDirectoryFile] will provide an offset to subsequent entries in the buffer.
 This means right now the prototype implementation is calling back 90k times to get each file entry in the directory.
-While using a buffer it's possible to minimze these calls and possible user to kernel context switches.
+While using a buffer it's possible to minimize these calls and possible user to kernel context switches.

 If one looks closely at the implementation of [fscache], it is passing a